 STEP 2 - STUFF THE ARTICHOKES

-- Once the artichokes are clean, wash them under cold water trying to loosen the leaves, then start stuffing them with the mix of chopped mint leaves and basil, trying to place some mixture among the leaves and the rest in the center.
+- Once the artichokes are clean, wash them under cold water trying to loosen the leaves, then start stuffing them with the mix of chopped mint leaves, garlic and basil, trying to place some mixture among the leaves and the rest in the center.

 - Salt the artichokes - including on the bottom part - and place on a large pot or pan (it has to be large enough to old all the artichokes closely), pour a tablespoon of extra virgin olive oil on each artichokes, and three more spoons in the pot.